 The Illinois Golf Hall of Fame inducted its first class in 1989, and I gave the presentation speech for the first member — Charles Blair Macdonald, designer of America’s first 18-hole course — Chicago Golf Club.
 The Hall now has 90 members and I was the first media member inducted since 2004.

 While those honors are career highlights, our aim from the beginning of Len Ziehm on Golf remains the same — to touch on all phases of our sport.
 That’s been done through columns in the Daily Herald; frequent appearances in Fred Altvater’s Ohio, Michigan and Indiana Golf Journals, the International Network of Golf and the Golf Travel Writers Association of America websites; and regular contributions to the Chicago District Golfer.
-There’s always some other publications that supplement my year, and in 2023 I had a lengthy piece in the program for the PGA Championship.
+There’s always some other publications that supplement my year, and in 2023 and 2024 I had lengthy pieces in the program for the PGA Championship.

 In addition to those regular projects I have been involved in a wide range of other freelance writing projects.
 They include pieces in newspapers, magazines, program pieces, websites and books.

 Our focus broadened in 2016, as we became Florida residents at PGA Village — the winter home of the PGA of America in Port St. Lucie, FL.
-In 2021 we moved across the Sunshine and now reside in Sarasota.
-It was an exciting move, as we joined the historic Palm Aire Country Club at a time when the club was taking on a major project.
-Its Champions Course, a Dick Wilson design in 1927, was undergoing a renovation that was completed in December of 2021 and we witnessed the work being done off our home off the 11th green.
+In 2021 we moved across the Sunshine to Sarasota and now reside in .
+It was Ocala, in the On Top of the World community that includes three golf courses.

 Despite being Florida residents we have continued to cover the Midwest scene as well.
 All of our writings over the years can be checked out on social media outlets Facebook (see Facebook.com/lenziehmongolf), Twitter (see @ZiehmLen) and Linked In.

-There will continue to be a big focus on golf travel destinations in 2024.
-My partner (and photographer) Joy Sarver have touched down in 47 of the 50 states on our golf travels, missing only Hawaii, Alaska and Wyoming.
-The 2023 season was one of our best, with stops on the Robert Trent Jones Golf Trail in Alabama, Coastal Mississippi, the Poconos in Pennyslvania, Daytona Beach in Florida and long-time favorites Pinehurst in North Carolina and Boyne Mountain in Michigan.
+There will continue to be a big focus on golf travel destinations in 2025 My partner (and photographer) Joy Sarver have touched down in 47 of the 50 states on our golf travels, missing only Hawaii, Alaska and Wyoming.
+The 2023 season was one of our best, with stops on the Robert Trent Jones Golf Trail in Alabama, Coastal Mississippi, the Poconos in Pennsylvania, Daytona Beach in Florida and long-time favorites Pinehurst in North Carolina and Boyne Mountain in Michigan.

 Our reports on all of our visits can be found under Travel in this website.
 Our reports earned us inclusion in Golf Top 18 website’s listing of top course reviewers (accompanying tag on this page).
 That site credited our Travel Destination reports for “giving you the historical feel and information on a golf course, so you can feel its roots….Not a technical shot by shot reviewer, Len gives the reader photos and the feel of a course through his eloquent words.”